citrusframework/citrus/README.txt

   * Read the Maven2 tutorial to find out how to integrate the Citrus tests into the Maven2 build lifecycle

+RELEASE NOTES

+Each release comes with a complete reference documentation.
+At the beginning of the reference you will find a section about the changes and notes for this release.
+For detailed description of changed packages and classes do also consult the provided javadoc.

 RESOURCES

   * Citrus's source repository is hosted on github.com.
 You can clone the